Inheritance Tax Accountant Advice

 As a result of releasing equity, you are borrowing money against the real value of your home, which is known as a lifetime mortgage or selling part of your home at a reduced market rate but still being able to live there.

 It’s essential to remember you are ‘rolling up’ interest with a lifetime mortgage, and your debt can quickly grow.

 Whatever you decide, it’s essential to remember that seeking advice from a specialist is highly recommended, as inheritance tax can be a complicated business!

 How can we help you?

-If you have a property business we can help you to totally avoid IHT by using a specific company structure.
+If you have a property business and want to know how to avoid inheritance tax on property, we can help you to totally avoid IHT by using a specific company structure.
 If you qualify to use this structure then clearly you would save a substantial amount of IHT.
 This complies with tax case law and statute.